Mint Brownies with Buttercream Frosting

 The addition of green food coloring mimics the look of natural mint leaves, but you can switch things up and use any gel food coloring you’d like.
 For example, a Christmas version with red food coloring and crushed candy canes.

-I prefer a moist, fudgy brownie, rather than a cakey one, so these brownies are definitely fudgy!
-If you prefer a cakier brownie, add 1/2 teaspoon of baking powder to the flour mixture.
+I prefer a moist, fudgy brownie rather than a cakey one, so these brownies are definitely fudgy!
+If you prefer a cakier brownie, I suggest adding 1/2 teaspoon of baking powder to the flour mixture.

 Make-Ahead and Storage Suggestions